agama-project/agama/web/README.md

 ```

 The extra `--open` option automatically opens the server page in your default
 web browser.
-In this case the server will use the plain HTTP protocol and expects
+In this case the server will use the `https://localhost:8080` URL
-a running Cockpit instance at `http://localhost:9090`.
+and expects a running Cockpit instance at `https://localhost:9090`.

+At the first start the development server generates a self-signed SSL
+certificate, you have to accept it in the browser.
+The certificate is saved to
+disk and is used in the next runs so you do not have to accept it again.

 This can work also remotely, with a D-Installer instance running in a different
 machine (a virtual machine as well).
 In that case run